We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-For those who prefer working through problems out loud, it’s possible to schedule an hour-long phone call with your counselor.
+For those who prefer working through problems out loud, it’s possible to schedule a phone call with your counselor.

-The system doesn’t share your personal phone number with the counselor and everything is done through the BetterHelp app.
+The system does not share your personal phone number with the counselor — everything is done through the BetterHelp app.

 Live video session